Radiculitis (inflammation of the root of one of the spinal nerves). Inflammation of the nerve roots or radiculitis, how to do it correctly

 • Meninges.

-Qualified specialists will help to distinguish between diseases, to choose the optimal treatment.
+Qualified specialists will help you differentiate between diseases and choose the optimal treatment.

-• 13 Mar, 14:06 Universal flu protection developed in Irkutsk
+• 13 Mar, 14:06 Universal protection against influenza has been developed in Irkutsk

-• 9 Mar, 17:11 Scientists call canola oil good for health
+• 9 Mar, 17:11 Scientists call canola oil beneficial for health

-• 8 Mar, 22:47 Russian scientists have created a biochip for cancer diagnostics
+• 8 Mar, 22:47 Russian scientists have created a biochip for diagnosing cancer

-• 6 Mar, 17:43 Young people are more likely to die of heart attacks on weekends - study
+• 6 Mar, 17:43 Young people are more likely to die from heart attacks on weekends - study

-• 5 Mar, 21:43 Experimental HIV antibodies successfully tested
+• 5 Mar, 21:43 Experimental antibodies to HIV have been successfully tested

 Radicular syndrome: symptoms and treatment